jhutchings1/component-detection-action/README.md

+> **Note**
+> This repository is archived and has been superceded by https://github.com/advanced-security/component-detection-dependency-submission-action.

 # Component detection action

 This GitHub Action runs the [microsoft/component-detection](https://github.com/microsoft/component-detection) library to automate dependency extraction at build time.
 It uses a combination of static and dynamic scanning to build a dependency tree and then uploads that to GitHub's dependency graph via the dependency submission API.
 This gives you more accurate Dependabot alerts, and support for a bunch of additional ecosystems.